 As a young girl, I can distinctly remember all of the herbs growing outside of my Granny’s back door.
 Standing in the soft dirt off of her carport is where I was introduced to the heavenly scent of lemon basil for the first time; I had no idea such a thing existed!
 Her rosemary, to this day, is an enormous bush that tries its best to overrun anything else in the vicinity (and truthfully, that’s one thing I love about that herb… it’s hard to kill).

 Mint, lavender, spearmint, thyme, oregano… the list goes on.
 These incredible and fragrant herbs provide such richness to our simple kitchen dishes, and they can be sown and tended in your very own yard, balcony, or patio.
 And if you are blessed with more than you can use in a season, many can be dried and saved to use later.
-The herb I’m highlighting today was new to me until this past season, and it’s light citrusy scent gives it the name of lemon balm.
+The herb I’m highlighting today was new to me until a few years ago, and it’s light citrusy scent gives it the name of lemon balm.

 What is lemon balm?

 If you’ve ever worked in a restaurant or been a bartender, then simple syrup is your friend.
 It’s a quick way to add sugar to a drink without worrying about whether it will dissolve.
-Simple syrup can be made with so many different flavors, that the possibilities really are endless.
-This past summer, a local restaurant was offering drinks with a house made strawberry simple syrup… yes, please!
-So, here’s the basic recipe (so feel free to sub in any other herb of your choosing); use it for sweetening tea (iced or hot) or any other beverage you choose!
+Simple syrup can be made with so many different flavors that the possibilities really are endless.
+This past summer, a local restaurant was offering drinks with a house-made strawberry simple syrup… yes, please!
+So, here’s the basic simple syrup recipe (so feel free to sub in any other herb of your choosing); use it for sweetening tea (iced or hot) or any other beverage you choose!